Lascăr Vorel: Youth and formation

 Born to Czech-Romanian parents at Iași, on Copou Hill, Lascăr was the great-grandson of Anton Vorel, a well-known herbalist who had arrived in Moldavia from the Kingdom of Bohemia.
 Anton had set up the main pharmacy of Piatra Neamț, which doubled as his medical practice; in tandem, he served as consular official for the Austrian Empire.
 The family business was preserved by Anton's grandson, Lascăr Sr, with the Vorels emerging as a family of note in the regional commercial upper class.
+They also owned land in Fălticeni, which they rented to the novelist and politician Mihail Sadoveanu c.
+1906.

 The future painter was born from Lascăr Sr's marriage to Julieta Suess.
 He spent much of his early life in Piatra, with his younger brothers Constantin and Tudor.
 Lascăr was the only one of his family not to be interested in pharmacy.
 Later in life, being almost entirely reliant on his family's financial support, he acknowledged that his pursuits were "anti-economical", that to society he appeared as an "infirm".
 However, he took pride in noting that his art was without "commercial sense".
 As he recalled in adulthood, his passion for drawing was first cultivated during his time at the Boys' School in Piatra, and was picked up from a talented schoolmate, Mărgărint, "my first and final master".
+He continued at the local gymnasium (where his professors included writer Calistrat Hogaș), but then moved to the other end of the country, in Turnu Severin, where he graduated from Traian High School.
-Around 1896, he was shortlisted for a national competition held at Tinerimea Artistică society in Bucharest—the event was also attended by Ignat Bednarik, a boy of Moravian Wallachian origin, who took first prize; despite their momentary rivalry, they became good friends.

-Taking up art as a full-time occupation, from 1899 or 1900 Vorel studied in the German Empire, where he subsequently lived a long part of his life.
+Around 1896, Vorel was shortlisted for a national competition held at Tinerimea Artistică society in Bucharest—the event was also attended by Ignat Bednarik, a boy of Moravian Wallachian origin, who took first prize; despite their momentary rivalry, they became good friends.
+Taking up art as a full-time occupation, from 1899 or 1900 he studied in the German Empire, where he subsequently lived a long part of his life.
 According to his Romanian colleague Marius Bunescu, his family stipend allowed him to rent a "most beautiful artistic residence, one he would probably never have considered leaving."
+He was joined there by his brother Tudor, who enlisted at the Munich Polytechnic; the two of them made regular returns to Piatra, and went on fishing escapades along the Doamna River—Lascăr was passionate about this activity, and treasured advice received from elderly Moldavian fishermen.

-Vorel attended the Munich Academy, where he was taught by Franz Stuck.
+The elder Vorel, who presided for a while over the Patria Romanian Students' Society, attended the Munich Academy, where he was taught by Franz Stuck.
 Stuck left notes celebrating Vorel's vision, originality, and "refined taste".
 From that moment on, Vorel developed a style influenced by the Vienna Secession and other branches of Art Nouveau, sending some of his works to be displayed by Tinerimea Artistică, which was by then the Secession's local equivalent.
-According to Bunescu, he was interested in carving his own artistic niche; therefore, despite being colleagues with Wassily Kandinsky, Vorel never joined Der Blaue Reiter.
+Other drawings, in cartoon form, were hosted by the Bucharest daily Adevărul, and by George Ranetti's satirical magazine, Furnica.